Alexis J. Weyers

 Walker Clark

 A focused and driven attorney, Walker Clark believes in working directly with his clients to best meet their needs.
 Walker assists his clients in the areas of estate planning, trust and estate administration, taxation, and business planning.
-He has been recognized by Oregon Super Lawyers as a Rising Star in 2018, 2019, and 2020.
+He has been recognized by Oregon Super Lawyers as a Rising Star in 2018-2025.
 Walker has been admitted to the Oregon and the Washington State Bar.

 After graduating from the University of Oregon with a degree in Political Science, Walker spent two years working for a local law firm.
 There he assisted with pleadings, hearings, and trial prep on a day to day basis.
 He went on to earn his law degree from the University of Oregon School of Law.
 Between his second and third year of law school, Mr. Clark clerked for Federal Magistrate Judge John V. Acosta.
 Mr. Clark received a pro-bono certificate for his work for Judge Acosta.
 During his third year he not only received certificates of mastery in taxation and estate planning, but also participated in a non-profit clinic.
 There he reviewed bylaws and worked directly with the board of a nonprofit to assess the board’s governance.
 After completing his law degree, Walker obtained an LL.M. in Taxation from the University of Washington School of Law.